-All of the ornaments aren’t handmade but the dried orange slice ornaments are, as well as the DIY Christmas garland I made with dried oranges and cranberries.
+All of the ornaments aren’t handmade but the dried orange slice ornaments are, as well as the DIY Christmas garland I made with dried orange slices and cranberries.

-Just look at all of that fabulous color.
+Just look at all of that delicious color.
 I just can’t get enough.

 First I tied a loop in one end of my fishing line and then treaded my needle.

 You can really do whatever you want with this but I kept it simple.

 I just stuck the needle through the middle of the cranberry and through two segments of the dried orange slice.
-It’s really that simple.

 Once I felt the garland was long enough I tied off the end and hung it on my tree.

 It may not be just like the tree we had all those years ago but it’s definitely up there as one of my faves.